-In terms of coordination among partners -a lot of coordination happens at the global level - however this is often not reflected at country level.
-Therefore the recommendation is to move forward to identify countries for joint action and try and provide assistance not only on technical issues but also on political influence and making things happen.
+A lot of coordination among partners happens at the global level but this is often not reflected at country level.
+Therefore, the recommendation is to identify countries for joint action and try to provide assistance not only on technical issues but also on political influence and making things happen.